Please read the instructions below before using your Fragrance Lamp.

 If your stone should become accidentally damaged your Lamp will not work efficiently.
-Fit a new Wick/Stone Assembly before using your Lamp again.
+Fit a new stone/wick assembly before using your Lamp again.

 Fragrance is not being delivered to the stone.
-Check that your Lamp contains Fragrance, this is especially important with opaque lamps.
-Check also that the wick is inserted fully into the lamp so that the bottom of the wick is in the Fragrance.
-After checking this, put the Snuffer-cap on the Lamp for 20-30 minutes to prime it and then re-light.
+Check that your Lamp contains Lamp Fragrance, this is especially important with opaque lamps.
+Check also that the wick is inserted fully into the Lamp so that the bottom of the wick is in the fragrance.
+After checking this, put the snuffer-cap on the Lamp for 20-30 minutes to prime it and then re-light.

 What is happening if my Lamp produces a large flame but does not continue to work when this flame is extinguished?

 It is most likely that the flame was extinguished before the stone had reached its working temperature.
 Put the Snuffer-cap on the Lamp and leave it for 20-30 minutes to prime.
 Light the stone again and allow the flame to burn for a full 2 - 3 minutes before extinguishing.
 Please note that after igniting the stone, the catalytic effect is optimised between 2 and 3 minutes.
 If this does not work it is likely your stone has become clogged.
 Follow the instructions below for "How do I clean the Stone?"

 I sometimes see faint white 'smoke' coming from my Lamp when I use it.
 What is this?

 There is a small amount of water in the Lamp Fragrance.
 Occasionally, especially if there is a draught, this water vapour and/or elements of the fragrance compound itself can be seen coming from the Stone.

 Why is the level of Fragrance going down even though I have not used my Lamp?